 Fourth, there is no possibility of blame: the CC is attributable to human beings and their productive activities.
 According to World Bank data, 52% of production based emissions are attributable to the middle class and 54% are consumption based CO2 emissions.
 Notwithstanding the anthropocenic cause is endorsed by an overwhelming scientific consensus (Bedford et al., 2013), it is questioned by some.
 In the US, for example, the erosion of trust in science among conservatives (Gauchat, 2012), partly attributed to the 'manufactured doubt' created by vested interest groups, is reflected in the denial of the anthropocenic causes of CC (e.g., Hamilton, 2011; Hamilton et al., 2015; McCright and Dunlap, 2011).
 In any case, there is no definite and identifiable enemy to oppose, a culprit, since this cannot be the productive middle class.
 The populist approach, instead, requires an enemy, some "other" that is concretely identifiable and perceived as such by the dissatisfied electorate.
-The lack of this feature does not allow for the usual in-group/out-group bias.
+The lack of this feature does not allow for the affective associations that are necessary for the populist rhetoric/setting to be triggered and does not allow for the usual in-group/outgroup bias.